simple12360/esp-test-tools-forked/docs/en/index.rst

 :link_to_translation:`zh_CN:[中文]`

-This repository mainly provides RF test tools and test items for the development stage, as well as tools and guidelines for the production stage.
+This repository provides comprehensive resources to support the development and production of products based on `Espressif chips <https://www.espressif.com/en/products/socs>`__ and `modules <https://www.espressif.com/en/products/modules>`__.
+For the development stage, it provides an RF testing tool and detailed test guidelines to ensure your product meets the necessary performance and certification standards.
+Additionally, for the production stage, the repository includes essential tools and instructions to streamline the manufacturing process, ensuring efficient testing, validation, and quality control of your products.

 =========================    =========================    =========================
    |RF Test Guide|_              |RF Test Items|_         |Production-stage Tools|_